Gupta-Aryaman/blog/aryamanblog/content/blog/replication-and-sharding-in-mongo.md

 A sharded cluster consists of 3 things -

-1. **Shards** - A replica set that contains a sunset of the cluster’s data
+1. **Shards** - A replica set that contains a sunset of the cluster's data

 2. **Mongos** - For a sharded cluster, mongos provides an interface between client applications and sharded cluster